nmetens/Job-Application-List/README.md

 # Job Application List

 A Rust-based project that helps you manage your job applications in an easy-to-use way.
 It allows you to view, add, remove, and update job listings from a SQLite database, all through a local server.
+The back-end is build in Rust using the Actix-Web crate, along with rusqlite for the database schema.
 The project features a neat front-end built with HTML, CSS, and JavaScript.

 ## Features